Methane & the permafrost cycle

 - Methane moved between 400 and 600 parts per billion (ppb) for about 700,000 years.

-- At the start of the industrial revolution, 1750, it was about 700 ppb.
+- In 1750, at the start of the Industrial Revolution, it was about 700 ppb.

-- By 2020 the levels had skyrocketted to 1,875 ppb.
+- By 2020, the levels had skyrocketed to 1,875 ppb.

 The permafrost feedback cycle.

-Higher global temperatures | More melting of ice containing carbon | |
+| Higher global temperatures | More melting of ice containing carbon | |

-More greenhouse gasses | More methane & CO2 in the air |
+| More greenhouse gases | More methane & CO2 in the air |

 Arctic soil thaw may unleash runaway global warming (Scientific American, 2008)